Building Community Organizations

 *And walk in the creative footsteps of writer Zora Neale Hurston, artist Romare Breaden and actors at the Arena Players.

 Location.
-39° 18.27′ N, 76° 37.896′ W. Marker is in Baltimore, Maryland.
+39° 18.27′ N, 76° 37.896′ W. Marker is in Baltimore, Maryland .
 Marker is on Druid Hill Aveune.
+The marker is in front of Trinity Baptist Church.
 Touch for map.
-The marker is in front of Trinity Baptist Church.
 Marker is at or near this postal address: 1601 Druid Hill Aveune, Baltimore MD 21217, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-J. Howard Payne (1887-1960) House (about 300 feet away, measured in a direct line); Community Growth and Faith (about 400 feet away); Thurgood Marshall House (about 500 feet away); The Elks Lodge (about 600 feet away); American Legion Federal Post No. 19 (about 700 feet away); Buy Where You Can Work Campaign & Higher Education (approx. 0.2 miles away); Creating an African American Neighborhood (approx. 0.2 miles away); Diversity in a Segregated Community (approx. 0.2 miles away).
+Suffrage Leaders (within shouting distance of this marker); J. Howard Payne (1887-1960) House (about 300 feet away, measured in a direct line); Community Growth and Faith (about 400 feet away); Thurgood Marshall House (about 500 feet away); The Elks Lodge (about 600 feet away); American Legion Federal Post No. 19 (about 700 feet away); Buy Where You Can Work Campaign & Higher Education (approx. 0.2 miles away); Creating an African American Neighborhood (approx. 0.2 miles away).
 Touch for a list and map of all markers in Baltimore.

 Categories. • African Americans • Churches & Religion • Civil Rights •